carpentries-incubator/ml4bio-workshop/_episodes/06-choosing-model.md

 questions:
 - "How do you evaluate the performance of a model?"
 objectives:
+- Create questions to ask about a machine learning task to aid model selection
+- Evaluate the choice of a metric for a particular task
+- Derive the definitions of popular evaluation metrics
 keypoints:
-- The choice of evaluation metric depends on what the data's class balance is, and what we want the model to succeed at.
+- The choice of evaluation metric depends on what the data's class composition is, and what we want the model to succeed at.
 - Comparing performance on the validation set with the right metric is an effective way to select a classifier and hyperparameter settings.
 mathjax: true
 ---